 The first step I suggest is to do your homework.
 Keep asking the tough questions, but really ask.
 Learn from people in your life and teachers wiser than you.
 Couples and pre-commitment counseling have grown more important than ever.
 I learned the hard way that winging it just doesn’t fly here.
 Looking back to the challenging times in my own marriage, I have no doubt, it was the wisdom-seeking steps we took, coupled with commitment and effort, that brought us to where we are today.
 WE CREATE OUR RELATIONSHIPS.
 Thirty years ago, I thought the most important thing was finding "the right man."
 And yes, choosing our partners wisely most definitely matters!
 But I learned first hand that the real work comes after—especially working on myself.

 Here’s Why I Believe In Marriage

-Commitment to a relationship is a commitment to growing; to learning how to love and share, to growing closer to the perfected self we inherently possess.
+Commitment to a relationship is a commitment to growing; to learning how to love and share, to grow closer to the perfected self we inherently possess.
 As Michael and Monica Berg say so well, "Love is the nourishment to fulfill our greatness."
 This kind of love requires a level of spiritual maturity that makes our own personal growth, and our selectivity in a partner, especially important.
-The biggest trap we fall into with our relationships, or anything really, is when we listen to that loud voice of short term, need-gratification.
+The biggest trap we fall into with our relationships, or anything really is when we listen to that loud voice of short-term, need-gratification.
 That’s not wrong—but quick fixes for the self alone just don't last.
-The smart choice is to aim higher—that is, desiring to commit not because of what marriage will “do for us," but by the person we can become through it—for ourselves and for the world.
+The smart choice is to aim higher—that is, desiring to commit not because of what marriage will “do for us," but by the person, we can become through it—for ourselves and for the world.
 Paradoxically, this is when we receive the most, time after time.